Ball (bearing)

 Bearing balls are special highly spherical and smooth balls, most commonly used in ball bearings, but also used as components in things like freewheel mechanisms.
+The balls themselves are commonly referred to as ball bearings.
+This is an example of a synecdoche.
 The balls come in many different grades.
 These grades are defined by bodies such as the American Bearing Manufacturers Association (ABMA), a body which sets standards for the precision of bearing balls.
 They are manufactured in machines designed specially for the job.

 In 2008, the United States produced 5.778 billion bearing balls.

 Grade

 Bearing balls are manufactured to a specific grade, which defines its geometric tolerances.
 The grades range from 2000 to 3, where the smaller the number the higher the precision.
 Grades are written "GXXXX", i.e. grade 100 would be "G100".
 Lower grades also have fewer defects, such as flats, pits, soft spots, and cuts.
 The surface smoothness is measured in two ways: surface roughness and waviness.

 Size refers to the farthest possible distance between two points on the ball's surface, as measured by two parallel plates in contact with the surface.
 The starting size is the nominal ball diameter, which is the nominal, or theoretical, ball diameter.
 The ball size is then determined by measuring the ball diameter variation, which is the difference between the largest and smallest diameter measurement.
 For a given lot there is a lot diameter variation, which is the difference between the mean diameter of the largest ball and the smallest ball of the lot.

-Sphericity, or deviation from spherical form, refers to how much the ball deviates from a true spherical form (out of roundness).
+Sphericity refers to the amount of deviation from a true spherical form (out of roundness).
 This is measured by rotating a ball against a linear transducer with a gauge force of less than 4 g.
 The resulting polar graph is then circumscribed with the smallest circle possible and the difference between this circumscribed circle and the nominal ball diameter is the variation.

-Manufacture
+Manufacturing

-The manufacture of bearing balls depends on the type of material the balls are being made from.
+The manufacturing of bearing balls depends on the type of material from which the balls are made.